aabbtree77/esp32-vpn/README.md

 ## Final Remarks

-- The [ESP32](https://en.wikipedia.org/wiki/ESP32) is better than sending UDP packets with [Atmega and the ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml).
-15 years bring some progress.
-One can even reach a certain Wi-Fi resilience and distribute the [ESP32-ready sensors](https://esphome.io/#sensor-components) within a LAN with some mild confidence.
-However, tiny RAM = very limited software, esp. very limited global connectivity options.
-With some painful acrobatics one may run "Wireguard" on the ESP32, but the go-libp2p apps are beyond the reach of these boards.
+- Tiny ESP32 RAM = very limited software, esp. limited global connectivity options.
+With some acrobatics one may run "Wireguard" on the ESP32, but the go-libp2p apps are beyond the reach of these boards.

 - All this gigantic Web2 VPN service activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message to a board/PC?
-It is a mess as one must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, firewalls, Linux kernel routes, routers and routing...
-Good luck with Remmina...
+One must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, firewalls, Linux kernel routes, routers and routing...
+Good luck with Remmina.

-- The new Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without a need to rent the VPS with a static IP.
+- The new Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without inflicting needless registrations and extra monthly payments.

-- Either way, some pretty basic services are so complex underneath.
-70 KLOC of go-libp2p just to give your computer a global address, mostly.
+- Some of the most basic services can also be the hardest to implement.
+70 KLOC of go-libp2p to give your computer a proper VPN address.
 Syncing a folder?
-Double these seventy thousand lines of code.
-Humanity has not yet automated elections, and no doubt the solution is going to be [quite an architecture](https://hackmd.io/@juincc/B1QV5NN5S).
+Double these lines of code.
+[Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S)

 ## Some ESP32 References